Concealed Neck Pouch - Travel Neck Pouch - Neck Wallet - Neck Stash

 inches long and four inches wide with a strap

 which goes around your waist.
 It has a zipper

 with one or two compartments, weighs about two

-to 10 ounces,and costs anywhere form $10 to
+to 10 ounces and costs anywhere from $10 to

 $30.00, depending on the security features.
 It can be worn either tightly

 against the stomach with your shirt or blouse

 covering it, or dropped loosely into the pants.

 Typically security waist wallets are worn by those who want to make sure their money and valuables are safe from street thieves and/or may venture into areas that have a higher level of street crime.

 Some travelers like the added security of a hidden waist wallet because if they were robbed by street thieves, they are typically known to check your pockets for cash or a wallet, but are generally not know to ask victims to drop their pants in order to check for a waist wallet.